srsampson/FSKModem/README.md

 The results is a spectrum with four FSK frequencies spaced by the symbol rate.
 These being: 800 Hz, 1200 Hz, 1600 Hz, and 2000 Hz.

 A sample audio file is included that you can analyze (using Audacity for example).

+##### Signal Resampling
+One thing to note, is that with the highest modulation frequency of 2000 Hz, and a sample rate of 8000 Hx, you are only going to get 4 samples.
+If you look at that on Audacity, it will look much like a triangle wave.
+Thus, it is obvious you need to interpolate before sending this to a transmitter.
+A suggested resample rate is 48000 which all sound cards work well at.